8 Best Golf Irons For Mid-Handicappers – 2023 Reviews & Buying Guide

 When it comes to irons, it’s not at all uncommon to find that you perform better with a $800 set than with a set that costs $1900.

-In this guide, we’ve included iron models that span a wide price range, from around $800 to $2000+.
+In this guide, we’ve included iron models that span a wide range of prices.
 But the great thing is that there are ways to reduce both the final cost and risk of the purchase.

 For example, one of our top recommended online golf equipment stores, Global Golf, offers club trade-ins as well as a program called Utry that lets you try an iron before you buy it.
 There has never been this much allowance for finding your ideal clubs, and you should take advantage.